A-Fisk/senpro_scraper/README.md

 This will:
 1. Read the HTML file
-2. Extract meal planning information
+2. Extract meal planning information and recipe URLs
 3. Save it to a JSON file in the `meal_plans` folder

 #### Create Calendar Invites